Who Do I Contact About Making Changes?

 The planning department of your local authority decides whether to grant planning permission or listed building consent for proposed work.

-Most local authorities employ a conservation officer, who offers expert advice on applications and other matters relating to historic buildings and areas.
-They are an extremely useful point of contact if you own an older home.
+Most local authorities employ a conservation officer, who offers expert advice on applications relating to historic buildings and areas.

-They will be able to advise you on a range of matters, including whether you will need extra consent for planned work, and what kind of work might be most appropriate for your house and its setting.
+They will be able to advise you on whether you will need extra consent for planned work, and what kind of work might be most appropriate for your house and its setting.

 County archaeologists advise local planning authorities on the archaeological implications of development proposals.

-If you think your work might affect archaeology on your land, we recommend you consult the local planning authority's
+If you think your work might affect archaeology on your land, contact the county archaeologist to discuss how to approach the work.

 When Historic England is consulted